 The most common question we receive from customers is: “what can I feed my dog?”
-For starters, feeding your dog human food is a bad bad BAD idea!
-When you start feeding your dog human food, not only is it bad for them on an ingredient/health level but it puts your dog in an understanding that what you eat is what they are supposed to eat.
-This is where the trouble really begins and it creates a chain reaction of effects.
+For starters, feeding your dog human food is bad!
+When you feed your dog human food, it isn’t only bad for them on an ingredient/health level but it provides understanding that what you eat is what they should eat.
+This is where the trouble begins and it creates a chain reaction of effects.

 What Can’t I Feed My Dog – Food Creates Expectations

-Generally, feeding your dog human food is unhealthy for dogs.
-Just because humans digestive system can handle it, doesn’t mean the dog’s can.
+Generally feeding your dog human food is unhealthy for dogs.
+Even if humans digestive system can handle it that doesn’t mean dog’s can.
 Dairy, like ice cream, creates an upset digestive system.
 Onions and garlic can damage red blood cells.
 Grapes and raisins have shown to cause kidney failure.
 Raw meats and fish can cause food poisoning.
 Caffeine can be fatal and cause rapid heartbeat, restlessness, irregular heartbeat, and more.
 Caffeine overdose in dogs cannot be reversed either.
 Theobromine in chocolate is fatal.
-And the list goes on.
-There are some human foods that dogs can consume safely, but by doing this you instigate your dog to think that all human foods are okay and you are left with issue #1.
+However, there are some human foods that dogs can consume safely.
+But by doing this you convince your that all foods are okay leaving you with issue #1.

 What Can I Feed My Dog?